CATEIN/adventuresinodyssey-py/examples/examples.md

 pip install schedule
 ```

-*windows users have to add mpv to PATH or include it in the project folder to use it.
+*windows users have to add mpv to PATH.

 ## [promotrivia.py](/examples/promotrivia.py)
 A simple trivia game where the user guesses the name of an episode based on promo being played.
 Requires `mpv`